-Please note that the information presented in these guidelines is a generalization of a complex set of rules depending entirely on laws applicable in your state of residence and the treaty it has concluded with Estonia and is therefore only for illustrative purposes.
+Please note that the information presented in these guidelines is a generalisation of a complex set of rules depending entirely on laws applicable in your state of residence and the treaty it has concluded with Estonia and is therefore only for illustrative purposes.

 If your state of residence has a treaty with Estonia allowing for a lower WHT rate than 7%, then you would need to obtain a Certificate of Residence from your local tax authorities or other competent authority to claim treaty benefits.
 Alternatively, you can fill in Estonian form TM3 and have your local authorities seal it.
 Countries with treaties allowing lower WHT rates are currently: 5% with Bulgaria, Israel and Macedonia; 0% with Mexico, Georgia, Cyprus, Jersey, Island of Man and the United Arab Emirates.
-All treaties are available at the website of the Estonian Tax and Customs Board.
+All treaties are available at the website of the Estonian Ministry of Finance.

 Relief from double taxation - examples

 Ukraine has no domestic rules in place which would help you offset foreign taxes against your domestic tax liabilities.
 This means that for avoiding double taxation by way of credit or exemption method, the Estonia-Ukraine tax treaty should be applied.
 Documentation requirements are set by responsible Ukrainian authorities.
 The credit is limited to the amount of tax that would be due in Ukraine on the same type of income.

 Foreign income of a German resident individual is largely taxed in the same manner as domestic income.
 While generally credit is given on account of foreign taxes paid, then the tax treaty might require Germany to exempt certain income earned from abroad.
 The foreign income is usually considered when calculating your overall tax liability for German sourced income.